dadosfera/dadosfera-ai-oss/docs/source/fundamentals/services.md

 **data directory mount**

-: To bind a service file system path to the Orchest `/data` directory.
+: To bind a service file system path to the Dadosfera AI `/data` directory.

 **ports**

 : The ports that the service will be listening on when it comes to external connectivity.
 You don't have to add any port if you are only interested in a service being reachable by Notebooks and pipeline steps, which we refer to as internal connectivity.
-A service that has defined ports will be reachable from outside of Orchest through a special URL, **on all ports**.
+A service that has defined ports will be reachable from outside of Dadosfera AI through a special URL, **on all ports**.
 Currently, only the `http` protocol is supported.
 The URL(s) through which you can connect to an externally reachable service is shown in the service settings and the pipeline editor, through the `SERVICES` button.